Reichenbach, Upper Palatinate: Second World War

-The end of the war and postwar period
+End of the war and postwar period

-Toward the end of the war was in the convent of the Brothers of Mercy a dam improvement store in which Hitler boys for the service at the front should be trained.
-Trott commander wanted the approaching American troops resistance and had set up tank traps.
-The response of Americans was clear: If even one shot fell, Reichenbach would be bombed.
-Then the population fled after Hochgart.
-Trott also fled, but was arrested shortly afterwards by the Americans in Falkenstein and shot.
+Towards the end of the war, the monastery became home to a military training camp where the Hitler Youth was to be trained for service at the front.
+The commander of the camp wanted to resist the approaching American troops and had tank barriers erected.
+The American response was clear: if even one shot was fired, Reichenbach would be bombed.
+Thereupon the population fled to Hochgart.
+The commander also fled but was captured and shot by the Americans in Falkenstein a short time later.

-When the Allied were advancing, the concentration camp of Flossenbürg was evacuated.
-On the death march, the prisoners also arrived in Reichenbach.
-Since it was night, some concentration camp prisoners took their last chance and dared to escape at the Häring brewery.
-Some were immediately shot dead, a few others hid in barns.

-On April 24, 1945 American troops occupied the Reichenbach monastery.
-For the villagers, and especially for the children, who had still never seen a person with a different skin color, the colored soldiers piqued their curiosity.
-The occupation of Reichenbach by the Americans proceeded without major incidents.
+When the Allies approached, the Flossenbürg concentration camp was evacuated.
+On the death march that followed, the prisoners passed also through Reichenbach.
+Since it was night, some of them took the chance and dared to escape to the Häring brewery.
+Some of them were shot immediately; a few others hid in barns.
+On April 24, 1945, American troops occupied the monastery.
+For the villagers and especially the children, who had never seen a person with a different skin color, the black soldiers were a surprise.
+The occupation of Reichenbach by the Americans passed without major incidents.

-Even the Reichenbach village housed many refugees.
-Just as in the First World War, during the war and afterwards only food to food cards.
-The villagers were able to partially support themselves, since almost all of them were farming.
+After the war, Reichenbach had to accommodate German refugees.
+Just as in World War I, food was issued only on ration stamps, both during the war and afterwards.
+The villagers were partly able to provide for themselves since almost all of them had at least a small farm.

-1946 saw the re-establishment of the Economic Cross, and on 9 June, it was the wooden cross at the end of the eight missions of the Reichenbach Branch doomed.
-1948 saw the currency reform.
-The village was founded in 1954 by a flood.
-The bridge was not passable during a rainy day.
+In 1946 the re-erection of the host cross took place and on June 9 the wooden cross was consecrated at the end of the eight-day mission of the Reichenbach branch.

-Monastery Fire 1959

-In 1959 a major fire broke again at the memory of the east wing of the monastery from Reichenbach.
-The major alarm called about 20 firefighters from the area to the scene, including the professional firefighters from Regensburg and a pioneering unit of the Armed Forces from arch was sent.
-The then District Sackmann immediately mobilized the relevant authorities and led all the safeguards for endangered art objects.
-The damage was considerable, standing at 172,700, - DM (To gauge the damage: The weekly earnings of a well-paid employee monastery in this period amounted to 35.00 DM / ca. 18 €).
+In 1948 a currency reform took place.
+The village was hit by a flood in 1954.
+The bridge over the egen (Regenbrücke) remained impassable for one day.
+On April 22, 1959, another major fire broke out in an attic of the east wing of the monastery.
+The large-scale alarm called about 20 fire departments from the surrounding area to the scene, including the professional fire department from Regensburg.
+The then District Administrator Franz Sackmann immediately mobilized the authorities and initiated all safety measures to protect the endangered artworks.
+Even a pioneer unit of the Bundeswehr from Bogen was sent.
+The damage caused by the fire was considerable.
+It amounted to 172.700,- DM (approximately €88,000) (for comparison, the weekly earnings of a well-paid monastery employee at that time amounted to 35.00 DM/about €18).